nixnull/agoranomic.github.io/index.md

 difficult to describe Agora, but it also means that gameplay stays fresh based on what players are interested in at the time.

-Some elements tend to stay the same.
-Changes to rules are proposed by any player and voted on by all players.
-Some players, known as Officers, keep track of the rules and other elements of the game.
-Commonly, there are currencies or assets to buy, sell, and trade.
+### Playing to Win?

-Players can win by a variety of ways, but winning is simply recorded on the Scroll of Agora and gameplay continues.
+When a player wins, it's recorded in the ever-growing Scroll of Agora and the game continues.
 Winning is usually tied to a "sub-game", an activity played within Agora.
 In the past this has included variants of Diplomacy, Go, and Mao - as well as many games of our own design.

 Crafty and mischievous players may enjoy the time-honored tradition of scamming.
 Since rules change frequently, loopholes often appear.
 Clever